 “Ah, damn it, again I started typing in the wrong layout” - in my work it occurs obscenely often.
 And does not add positive.

-At the same time, I (as a design engineer) can articulate what I want quite clearly.
-And I wanted (first from Punto Switcher, and then, thanks to Windows Vista, finally switching to Linux, from xneur) exactly one.
-Realizing that the rubbish screen is in the wrong layout (this usually happens at the end of typing a new word), stomp on "Pause / Break".
-And get what you typed.
+At the same time, I (as a design engineer) can formulate quite clearly what I want.
+And I wanted (first from Punto Switcher, and then, thanks Windows Vista, finally moving to Linux, from xneur) exactly one.
+Realizing that the gibberish on the screen is in the wrong layout (this usually happens at the end of typing a new word), tap "Pause/Break."
+And get what you were typing.

 At the moment, the product has an optimal (from my point of view) ratio of functionality / complexity.
 It's time to share.